Jeetmajhi10/Revenue-Optimization-in-Hospitality-Sector/README.md

  weekends, underperformance of specific room types or service offerings, and lack of actionable insights from available customer and booking data.

- This project, conducted under the **Consulting & Analytics Club, IIT Guwahati**, aims to address these issues by leveraging historical booking data from a leading hotel chain to uncover patterns and inefficiencies.
-The objective is to design an end-to-end analytical framework that identifies root causes of revenue leakage, supports informed decision-making through actionable insights, and quantifies the business impact of strategic recommendations.

- **AtliQ Grands** (*a hypothetical hotel enterprise group*) owns multiple five-star hotels across India.
-They have been in the hospitality industry for the past 20 years.
-Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands are losing their market share and revenue in the luxury/business hotels category.
-As a strategic move, the managing director of AtliQ Grands wanted to incorporate “Business and Data Intelligence” to regain their market share and revenue.
+This project, undertaken as part of the **Consulting & Analytics Club at IIT Guwahati**, directly confronts these challenges.
+It presents an end-to-end analytical framework designed to help AtliQ Hotels, a leading hotel chain, identify the root causes of revenue leakage.
+By leveraging a comprehensive historical dataset, the analysis uncovers critical inefficiencies and proposes data-backed strategies to optimize pricing, enhance product offerings, and improve overall profitability.
+The final output is not just a report, but a strategic roadmap for informed, data-driven decision-making.

  Insights and recommendations are provided on the following key areas: